NexusMutual/docs/docs/resources/glossary.md

 **Cover asset**
 The asset a cover is denominated in and paid out in.

+**Payment asset**
+The asset a member pays the cover fee in: ETH, USDC, cbBTC or NXM.
+It can differ from the cover asset.

 **Cover fee**
 The amount a member pays for cover.
 See [Pricing](/protocol/pricing).